danieljsaldana/goliat-dashboard/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
-about: Suggest a new feature or functionality.
+about: Suggest a new feature or improvement for the Astro application.
 title: "[FEATURE] Short description of the proposal"
 labels: enhancement
 assignees: ''